wp-plugins/webphysiology-portfolio/readme.txt

 Double-check that the code you are specifying is the correct one.
 For example, if you've used the same Portfolio Type as a Tag, chances are the slug on your portfolio type had a number appended, even though you didn't type it in when you added the type.

-Another cause is that sometimes, when you add the shortcode in the Visual editor, it formats the entry.
+Another cause is that sometimes, when you add the shortcode in the Visual editor, it formats the entry, especially if you've copied and pasted.
 If this happens then the plugin is unable to parse out the various components.
-The easiest way to see if this is happening is to flip to HTML editor mode and see if there are tags around any of the elements within the shortcode (e.g., <strong>, <em>).
+The easiest way to see if this is happening is to flip to HTML editor mode and see if there are tags around any of the elements within the shortcode (e.g., &lt;strong&gt;, &lt;em&gt;).
 While in the HTML editor, remove any open and close formatting tags that are found or remove the formatting while in the Visual editor screen.

 = Where can I get more details on using this plugin? =